Are The Profound Transformations Triggered by The Emergence of Industry 4.0 Calling Into Question The Use of The Term CMMS?

 With the advent of the first computers in the industrial sectors, the first professional software dedicated to every business department quickly started to bloom.
 This is how maintenance services started using the first CMMS software (Computerized Maintenance Management System) in the 1980s.
 Back then, the idea was to centralize all the maintenance interventions and to improve their spare part management.
 These solutions have been improving progressively: first tree views, scheduling modules for predictive maintenance, order management and data analysis modules.

-CMMS software evolved a lot during the 1990s and 2000s, and then started to slow down in 2010: as a matter of fact, interfaces remained outdated, and the gap between the tools used by users in their daily lives and at work had become too big.
-CMMS then were confronted to several issues, including:
+Maintenance management software evolved a lot during the 1990s and 2000s, and then started to slow down in 2010: as a matter of fact, interfaces remained outdated, and the gap between the tools used by users in their daily lives and at work had become too big.
+Maintenance management then were confronted to several issues, including:

 Technology is moving too fast

-Many CMMS solutions were caught off guard due to the quick technological developments that happened in the 2010’s: computers, tablets, smartphones, smart glasses, etc. Technology is constantly evolving, and software development in this field is running late, while the gap keeps widening.
+Many maintenance management solutions were caught off guard due to the quick technological developments that happened in the 2010’s: computers, tablets, smartphones, smart glasses, etc. Technology is constantly evolving, and software development in this field is running late, while the gap keeps widening.

 We should also mention bad project and development management from CMMS editors, providing a new version of their maintenance software every 3 years rather than on a regular and frequent basis.
 The arrival of the SaaS model should help some software editors upgrade their app - for free hopefully, knowing that editors usually tend to charge for these.